ultimate271/notes/martin/storm01Prologue01.md

 neither, only staring at his soup as if the smell of it was about to make him sick.
 I’ll need to watch that one, Chett thought.

+## The Old Bear assembles the people and announces the intention to attack the wildlings at dawn

+### The Old Bear assembles, and announces the wildlings are on the march
 "Assemble!"
 The shout came suddenly, from a dozen throats, and quickly spread to every part of the hilltop camp.
 "Men of the Night’s Watch!
 Assemble at the central fire!"